NannyML/nannyml/docs/glossary.rst

     Model inputs
         Every :term:`Feature` used by the model.

-    Model Metadata
-        Additional information regarding the model inputs such as the type of a particular feature (continuous, categorical, nominal, ordinal).
-Information regarding when a prediction was made as well as which data partition it is assigned to are also considered metadata.

     Model outputs
         The scores or probabilities that your model predicts for its target outcome.